Povl Ahm

-Povl Ahm CBE FICE FREng (26 September 1926 – 15 May 2005) was a structural engineer and former chairman of Ove Arup & Partners.
+Povl Ahm (26 September 1926 – 15 May 2005) was a structural engineer and former chairman of Ove Arup & Partners.

 Life

 Born in Aarhus, Denmark, Ahm attended the Polyteknisk Læreanstalt in Copenhagen, from where he graduated in 1949.

 Ahm married Birgit Moller in 1953, with whom he had two sons, Carsten Ahm and Peter Ahm.

 He was a keen sportsman, and a good footballer.
 He played for the London amateur team Corinthian-Casuals and played in the 1956 Amateur Cup Final at Wembley Stadium.

 He died of cancer on 15 May 2005.

 Career

 He joined the firm Ove Arup and Partners in London in 1952, where he worked on Coventry Cathedral with Basil Spence.
 In his own words: